osrf-migration/robocup3ds-wiki/Configuration Variables.md

 15. **gamestate_fallentimelimit** - An agent who has fallen for longer than this amount of time is moved to side of field.
 16. **percept_hfov** - The horizontal field of vision of the agent.
 17. **percept_vfov** - The vertical field of vision of the agent.
+18. **percept_restrictvision** - When set to true, the vision of the agent is restricted to the values set by percept_hfov and percept_vfov.
+19. **percept_groundtruthinfo** - When set to true, ground truth information regarding the position and orientation of the agent and ball are sent back to the client as a s-expression.